Vista, CA

 What solar incentives are available in Vista?

-Vista homeowners qualify for the 30% federal Investment Tax Credit, typically built into financing.
+Vista homeowners often qualify for the 30% federal Investment Tax Credit, typically built into financing.
 California’s property tax exemption means solar won’t raise your property taxes.
 SDG&E’s net billing program credits excess solar sent to the grid.
 There is no additional city or SDG&E rebate specific to Vista, but the federal credit combined with SDG&E’s high rates creates one of the strongest financial cases for solar in the state.

 How does Vista’s climate affect solar production?